sagemath/trac_to_gh/Issue 8660.md

     "user": "https://trac.sagemath.org/admin/accounts/users/mvngu"
 }
 ```
-Assignee: mvngu
+Assignee: @hedtke

 CC:  bblochl@arcor.de @nexttime @haraldschilly minz @hedtke

+Keywords: installation guide, German

 A German translation of the Sage installation guide is complete.
 See [sage-support](http://groups.google.com/group/sage-support/browse_thread/thread/cc2232f6cba3386f) for background information.
 What needs to be done now is to use Sphinx for the markup so that the translated guide could be included in the Sage standard documentation.
+Attached is the ODF version of the German translation.

+It's very likely that #8698 would be merged first, prior to merging the current ticket.
+In that case, the patch on this ticket would need to be rebased against #8698.

+---

+**Apply**
+1. [attachment:trac_8660_restart.2.patch]
+2. [attachment:trac_8660_restart_p1.2.patch]
+3. [attachment:trac_8660_restart_p2.2.patch]
+to the **Sage library**.

+For Sage versions prior to 4.7.1.alpha2, you'll also have to apply the patches from #9725.

 Issue created by migration from https://trac.sagemath.org/ticket/8660